Skip to main content

 Incorrectly pointed domains

-Learn more about SSL certificates.
+Learn more about your site’s security certificate in SSL certificates.

 Subdomains as primary domains